armor-ai/CrossMiner/README.md

 # CrossMiner
 Release code for our ISSRE'16 paper: Experience Report: Understanding Cross-Platform App Issues from User Reviews. http://ieeexplore.ieee.org/document/7774515/
-The highlight is the method is that it can accurately find similar words to one topic based on word embeddings and k-clustering.
+The highlight is the method which can accurately find similar words to one topic based on word embeddings and k-clustering.
 We mainly run experiments related to seven topics/issue types: `battery`, `crash`, `memory`, `network`, `privacy`, `spam`, and `UI`.

-We automatically detect the proportion of user feedback to each issue type, and prioritize them accordingly.
+We automatically detect the proportion of user feedback of each issue type, and prioritize them accordingly.

 ## Input
 An example input is given in the folder `Input`.
 The three folders correspond to three platforms, i.e., Google Play, App Store, and Winphone Store.